ideasonpurpose/ansible-playbooks/README.md

     $ ansible-playbook user.yml --extra-vars "target=imac-2.local"

-The group could be just as easily targeted with `--extra-vars "target=imacs"` to create the user account on each computer
+A group of hosts could be just as easily targeted with `--extra-vars "target=imacs"` to create the user account on each computer.

+Specific admin users can also be set here instead of defining them in `host:vars`:

+    $ ansible-playbook user.yml --extra-vars "target=imac-2.local admin_user=joe"

 ### Bootstrapping the first run